artscorestudio/user-bundle/Resources/doc/user-manager.md

 $ composer require artscorestudio/core-bundle
 ```

-## Configure UserBundle for use User Entity Manager
+## Configure UserBundle for use embedded User Entity Manager

 Enable ASFCoreBundle support in UserBundle like this :